Toloka/docs/en/guide/concepts/pool_csv.md

 - Different tasks have different overlap.
 Tasks with higher overlap will be additionally shown in sets with the other remaining tasks in the pool.
 - If a [quality control rule](../../glossary.md#quality-control-rules-ru) changes a task's overlap, it will appear in a different set.

-#### Tasks file
+{% endcut %}

+{% endcut %}

+{% cut "Tasks file" %}

-#### Why does the preview display all the photos from the tasks file at once?
+{% cut "Why does the preview display all the photos from the tasks file at once?" %}

 You must use a separate row for each task in your tasks file.
 For more information, see [here](pool_csv.md).

 When you create a pool, the pool will have settings for the number of tasks per suite.

+{% endcut %}

-#### How do I add multiple "known_solutions" to a training task file?
+{% cut "How do I add multiple "known_solutions" to a training task file?" %}

 You can't use the interface to upload the tasks with multiple correct responses to the pool.
 You can only use the [API]({{ toloka-api-tasks }}) for that.

+{% endcut %}

-#### Where is my file added if I upload it to the running pool?
+{% cut "Where is my file added if I upload it to the running pool?" %}

 If the **Keep task order** option enabled in the settings of the pool, labeling will start after the previously uploaded tasks.
 If this option is disabled, we can't guarantee that the tasks are assigned in their sequence order.

+{% endcut %}

-#### How do I properly structure the file used for data upload if the input includes JSON data?
+{% cut "How do I properly structure the file used for data upload if the input includes JSON data?" %}

 All the values are written to the same column.
 Make sure to escape quotes.
 For more information about escaping quotes in JSON format, see the [Guide](pool_csv.md#json).

+{% endcut %}

-#### How do I write an array to the input file?
+{% cut "How do I write an array to the input file?" %}

 The array of strings in the input data must be comma-separated.
 For example: `INPUT:typestext1, text2, text3, text4`

+{% endcut %}

-#### Does the order of the INPUT field and GOLDEN fields in the file matter?
+{% cut "Does the order of the INPUT field and GOLDEN fields in the file matter?" %}

 The order of the fields in the file does not matter.
 Use your preferred order of fields.

+{% endcut %}

-#### If there are no headers for some input columns in the tasks file, are they skipped during import?
-Will they be skipped if they have headers without the "INPUT:.." prefix?
+{% cut "If there are no headers for some input columns in the tasks file, are they skipped during import?
+Will they be skipped if they have headers without the "INPUT:.." prefix?" %}

 No. If you try to upload a file with missing headers to the pool, the system issues an upload error.
 All the INPUT fields required in the specification must be present in the tasks file.
 There must be no extra fields or columns.

 If you don't want to show some data to Tolokers, but you still need this data in the file, create the optional hidden input fields for such data in the project.

-#### Input data
+{% endcut %}

+{% endcut %}

+{% cut "Input data" %}

-#### The system interprets commas inside my array elements as separators between the array elements.
-How do I avoid this?
+{% cut "The system interprets commas inside my array elements as separators between the array elements.
+How do I avoid this?" %}

 Escape commas with a backslash (`\`).

+{% endcut %}

-#### How is the data from the "hint" column displayed?
+{% cut "How is the data from the "hint" column displayed?" %}

 The text from the `hint`field will be shown to the Toloker in a red box at the top of the page if they give a response to the control task that differs from the correct one.

 If you need to display the text from the `hint` field in several lines, add hyphens to the file and enclose the text in quotation marks.

+{% endcut %}

-#### What do the lines "Add your text here" mean?
+{% cut "What do the lines "Add your text here" mean?" %}

 "Add your text here" is a hint for you.
 It means that you can replace the text in the field with your task data.
 The file structure and how to fill it out is described [here](pool_csv.md).

+{% endcut %}

-#### Why do double quotes disappear from the output if I try to escape them using quotation marks?
+{% cut "Why do double quotes disappear from the output if I try to escape them using quotation marks?" %}

 If you have one word enclosed in quotes, format the uploaded assignment like this: `"How many letters are there in the word ""Liechtenstein"""`.
 If you are escaping quotes inside your text, then the entire text must be enclosed in quotes.
 For more information, see the [Guide](pool_csv.md#string).

+{% endcut %}

-#### How do I insert a link in the GOLDEN field?
+{% cut "How do I insert a link in the GOLDEN field?" %}

 Text in the GOLDEN field must match the control text exactly.